TacticalMetaphysics/LiSE/README.md

 this doesn't apply to your game code.

-Game code is that which is loaded into the engine at launch time from modules specified by the following parameters to the LiSE engine:
+Game code is that which is loaded into the engine at launch time, either from a file named ``game_start.py`` in the game prefix, or from modules specified by the following parameters to the LiSE engine:
 * ``trigger``
 * ``prereq``